Georgina Theodora Wood: Council of State

 On 20 June 2017, Wood was sworn in by President Nana Akuffo-Addo as the 25th and final member of the Council of State.
 She is on the council by virtue of the fact that she is a former Chief Justice.
 It was the first time in 22 years that the vacancy had been filled as Ghana had had no living retired Chief Justice since 1995.

-Honours
+Honors

 On 7 July 2007, Wood was decorated with the Order of the Star of Ghana, the nation's highest honour.
 She was presented by President John Kufuor.
+In 2008, Wood was given an LLD (Honoris Causa) from the University of Ghana.

 Other roles

 Wood is a choir leader at the Ringway Gospel Centre Assemblies of God Church, Accra.
-She is also the Chairperson of the Alternative Dispute Resolution in Ghana.
+She is the Chairperson of the Alternative Dispute Resolution (ADR) in Ghana.
 She has also served as a member of the Kenya Judges and Magistrates Vetting Board.
 She serves on the board of the Global Justice Center, an international human rights law organization based in New York City.